Home › About

 How we make money

 Menu Scout is supported by display advertising and (eventually) a small amount of clearly-marked sponsored content.
 We do not take payment from restaurants in exchange for inclusion or for higher placement.
-A spot's position in our directory is determined by its rating, completeness of information, and category — not by whether the operator has paid us.
 If that ever changes, we'll say so plainly on this page.

 Who's behind it

 Menu Scout is a small, independent project.
-It exists because the existing food directories were either built for a different category of restaurant or were so cluttered with ads, login walls and pop-ups that they became unusable on a phone in line at the register.
+It was built because the existing food directories were either built for a different category of restaurant or were so cluttered with ads, login walls and pop-ups that they became unusable on a phone in line at the register.
 We thought the fast-casual category deserved its own clean, fast, opinionated home — so we built one.
+That home is now this thin, honest site rather than the directory it used to be.

 Contact

-For corrections, removals, business partnerships or general questions, see the contact page.
+For questions about this page or general inquiries, see the contact page.